geoffryan/ray/README.md

 ## Installation

 Copy `Makefile.in.template` to `Makefile.in` and modify the variables to suit your system (typically just the `H55` variable which should point to your HDF5 installation).
-Then just run `make` and you're to go!
+Then just run `make` and you're good to go!

 ```bash
 $ cp Makefile.in.template Makefile.in